 '''

-alter session set container=<Oracle_service_name>;

 create user <user_name>identified by <user_password> container=current default tablespace <name_of_default_tablespace> temporary tablespace <name_of_temporary_tablespace>;

-Grant create session to <user_name>;

-Grant select_catalog_role to <user_name>;

 '''

-7. PASSWORD - Password of the specified database user 8.
-CONFIRM PASSWORD - Confirm the PASSWORD by retying it here.
+7. PASSWORD - Password of the specified database user

+8. CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.

 9. ISPASSIVE - If the value chosen is YES, then the Oracle server under consideration is a passive server in an Oracle cluster.
 No alerts will be generated if the server is not running.
 Measures will be reported as "Not applicable" by the agent if the server is not up.